• Instruments

 If possible, you should invest in a decent one with good sound.
 Make sure you get a real ukulele, not a toy ukulele.

-Normally, a good ukulele only costs you from $100, quite reasonable among a wide instrument market.
+Normally, a good ukulele only costs you $100, quite reasonable among a wide instrument market.

 Perhaps you already saw or will see online ads that sell a ukulele at $20.
 Don’t buy them.
 You will just waste your money.